ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

-    material available in the textbook and the content covered during that week's in-person classroom session, the programming projects further equip a learner to solve new problems in the field of data abstraction by applying
-    --- in a new way --- their knowledge of the facts and techniques of data abstraction and rigorous Python programming.
+    material available in the textbook and the content covered during that week's in-person classroom session, the programming projects further equip a learner to solve new problems in the field of data abstraction by applying &mdash; in a new way &mdash; their knowledge of the facts and techniques of data abstraction and rigorous Python programming.

 -   **Engineering Efforts**: These assignments invite students to explore different techniques for rigorously designing, implementing, evaluating, and